zwe-htet-paing/cook-assistant/README.md

 The available notebooks include:

-[`data-preparation.ipynb`](notebooks/data-preparation.ipynb):Cleans the data generated from ChatGPT and prepares it for further use.
+* [`data-preparation.ipynb`](notebooks/data-preparation.ipynb): Cleans the data generated from ChatGPT and prepares it for further use.
-[`rag-test.ipynb`](notebooks/rag-test.ipynb): Demonstrates the RAG flow and evaluates the system's performance.
+* [`rag-test.ipynb`](notebooks/rag-test.ipynb): Demonstrates the RAG flow and evaluates the system's performance.
-[`evaluation-data-generation.ipynb`](notebooks/evaluation-data-generation.ipynb): Generates the ground truth dataset for retrieval evaluation.
+* [`evaluation-data-generation.ipynb`](notebooks/evaluation-data-generation.ipynb): Generates the ground truth dataset for retrieval evaluation.
-[`hybrid-search`](notebooks/hybrid-search.ipynb):Explores and tests hybrid search methods to assess their performance and efficiency.
+* [`hybrid-search`](notebooks/hybrid-search.ipynb): Explores and tests hybrid search methods to assess their performance and efficiency.

 ## Retrieval Evaluation